Get Rid of Spiders from the House. Sneaky Tips That Keep Spiders Out.

-Summer is spider season, and by now, most of you have probably had your first creepy crawly sighting.
-We’re hoping that’s all it was and that spiders haven’t taken a bite out of your summertime fun.
+Summer is spider season, so there’s no better time to get rid of spiders.
+We’re hoping spiders haven’t taken a bite out of your summertime fun.

-Throughout June and July, we posted a series of #SpiderBites on our Facebook and Pinterest pages — natural solutions that will help you keep spiders from making their way into your home.
-Just in case you missed any, we’ve got them all right here.
-Here’s to a summer filled with sunshine, backyard barbeques and a spider-free home!
+Try these natural solutions that will help you keep spiders from making their way into your home.
+Here’s to a summer filled with sunshine, backyard barbecues and a spider-free home!

 Spiders don’t have a favorite song. #SpiderBites